-3. Sponsored Award Accounts: Payments for sponsored awards must be forwarded directly from the department to Grants and Contracts Administration, which is then responsible for depositing funds with the University Cashier’s Office.
+3. Sponsored Award Accounts: Payments for sponsored awards must be forwarded directly from the department to Grant Cash Management, which is then responsible for depositing funds with the Office of the Bursar.

-4. Gifts: Only gifts from University foundations may be deposited through the University Cashier’s Office.
+4. Gifts: Only gifts from University foundations may be deposited through the Office of the Bursar.
 All other gifts, including funds received for the purpose of establishing scholarships to students where the University determines the recipient, must be deposited with the appropriate foundation in coordination with University Advancement through Treasury Services.
 Refer to University Policy 602.2, Solicitation and Acceptance of Gifts.

 a.
-Currency, Coin, and Checks: The Deposit Form for Cash and Checks must be used to present deposits to the University Cashier's Office, along with the Receipt book, mail log, or point of sale/Cashiering system report as supporting documentation.
+Currency, Coin, and Checks: The Deposit Form for Cash and Checks must be used to present deposits to the Office of the Bursar, along with the Receipt book, mail log, or point of sale/Cashiering system report as supporting documentation.
 Cash registers must be closed out daily.
 The reconciliation, including the name of the operator and reconciler of the Cash drawer, will be used to substantiate all deposits.
 All deposit documentation must include a form indicating any overages or shortages in Cash.
 Currency, coins, and checks must be hand-delivered; they must not be transported via campus mail.

 b.
 Payment (Credit/Debit) Cards: All departments accepting credit/debit cards for payment must comply with the Payment (Credit/Debit) Card Processing Standard.
-The Payment Book Receipt (PBR) Form must be used to report daily sales total (net of refunds) settlements to the University Cashier’s Office, along with a copy of the sales report from the card processor as supporting documentation.
+The Payment Book Receipt (PBR) Form must be used to report daily sales total (net of refunds) settlements to the Office of the Bursar, along with a copy of the sales report from the card processor as supporting documentation.
 Refer to the Payment (Credit/Debit) Card Procedures for additional guidance.

 c.
 ACH/Direct Deposit: If a third party requests to make multiple payments to the University in a fiscal year through EFT/ACH/Direct Deposit, contact General Accounting, who will determine whether to authorize this payment method.
 (Authorization will generally not be given to third parties making a single payment.)
 ACH deposits must be accompanied with remittance information to properly identify and apply the payment.
 The department must provide General Accounting with the fund and account information necessary to process the receipts.